 #3 An inspirational leader has a winning mentality

-Winning mentality…the mind-set that enables winners to be absolutely certain they are going to achieve their goals.
+Winning mentality…the mindset that enables winners to be sure they will achieve their goals.

 It starts with a positive attitude.
 And the good news is that this is entirely achievable through determination.